Skip to content

 Modern image of Shiloh Baptist Church (Old Site) BLENDED with historic photo – Stop 1 on the Fredericksburg, Virginia Civil Rights Trail (Part 1).

-The Fredericksburg Civil Rights Trail follows the stories and sites of the local Civil Rights movement and highlights the role of Black residents in Fredericksburg’s history. his tour includes sites where Black people created educational, housing, and business opportunities in the midst of Jim Crow era segregation, as well as buildings where people protested racial segregation in the 1950s and 1960s.
+The Fredericksburg Civil Rights Trail follows the stories and sites of the local Civil Rights movement and highlights the role of Black residents in Fredericksburg’s history.
+This tour includes sites where Black people created educational, housing, and business opportunities in the midst of Jim Crow era segregation, as well as buildings where people protested racial segregation in the 1950s and 1960s.
 As in the rest of the United States, Fredericksburg’s Civil Rights history continues into the present and this tour includes sites associated with Black political leaders in the mid to late 20th century and the Black Lives Matter protests of 2020.

-See all of the events for Black History month, educational resources, and more here.
+See all of the events for Black History month, educational resources, and more.

-Updated 2/4/2025.
+Updated 1/29/2026.